front-lines-org/website/src/content/blog/ukraine/battle_of_kyiv_(2022).md

 ## Aftermath
 Without admitting defeat, the battered Russian invasion forces retreated not just from Kyiv Oblast, but also from Sumy and Chernihiv Oblasts.
 International media outlets reported jubilation among the civilian population in the capital and other areas from which the Russians retreated.
 Celebration soon gave way to outrage, as evidence of Russian atrocities in places like Bucha emerged.
 Media coverage of such discoveries led to additional rounds of sanctions against Russia and pledges of further military aid to Ukraine.

 For international military observers, the retreat culminated the Battle of Kyiv as a surprise upset that dispelled notions of a quick Russian victory and showcased Ukraine's resilience, as well as unexpected weaknesses in the Russian military.
-The Institute For the Study of War wrote in its April 3 campaign assessment, "The continued existence of an independent Ukrainian state with its capital in Kyiv is no longer in question at this time, although much fighting remains and the war could still turn Russia's way."
+The Institute for the Study of War wrote in its April 3 campaign assessment, "The continued existence of an independent Ukrainian state with its capital in Kyiv is no longer in question at this time, although much fighting remains and the war could still turn Russia's way."

 ## See also
  * Aerorozvidka
  * Battle of Sumy
  * Battle of Kharkiv (2022)
+ * List of attacks on Kyiv during the Russian invasion of Ukraine
  * Siege of Mariupol
  * Russian Kyiv convoy
  * Siege of Chernihiv